BS in History and

 Are you passionate about studying past eras and events?
 Are you looking to gain in-depth historical knowledge and develop skills that are applicable in a wide variety of fields?
 If so, Liberty University’s dual degree Bachelor of Science (BS) in History and Master of Arts (MA) in History may be right for you!
 This unique program gives you the chance to earn both a bachelor’s and master’s in history in a streamlined, accelerated format.
 By integrating undergraduate and graduate studies, you can engage deeply with historical analysis, critical reasoning, and advanced research methods, allowing you to develop a comprehensive understanding of historical events and their implications for contemporary society.

 Our commitment to a Christian worldview is woven throughout this dual degree program, encouraging you to consider ethical and moral dimensions in historical interpretation.
-By completing your BS in History and MA in History, you can prepare to pursue careers in public history, research, government, and various other fields that value strong analytical and communication skills.
+By completing your BS and MA in History, you can prepare to pursue roles in public history, research, government, and other fields that value strong analytical and communication skills.

 Highlights of Our BS and MA in History Dual Degree Program